Menu

 There is also the question of dilution.
 Pro-oxidant catalysts are incorporated at trace levels and dilution is likely to result in a degradation response which is indistinguishable from the degradation behaviour of conventional polymers.
 Pro-oxidant masterbatches do not themselves cause degradation, they are designed to augment the behaviour of conventional plastics which are already vulnerable to degradation by a combination of photo-oxidation and thermo-oxidation.
 We have already noted that conventional PE and PP contain compositional and structural impurities.
 Pro-oxidant masterbatches are there to extend the degradation response with or without sunlight so that it can reach completion, resulting in biodegradability.

 APR say “In the practical world the recyclers have no reasonable means of knowing if a pro-oxidant is present.
 The variety and concentration levels are not helpful to detection and the economics of such a sorting would not be trivial.”
-Again, this is well understood, but separation of different types of polymer is a problem with all types of plastic film, and is one reason why post-consumer plastic film is not attractive to recyclers.
+Again, this is well understood, but separation of different types of polymer is a problem with all types of plastic product, and is one reason why post-consumer plastic film is not attractive to recyclers.
 However, as we have explained in this paper, sorting of PE and PP products containing pro-oxidant masterbatch from PE and PP products without such masterbatch, is not necessary.

-Nor in the practical world do the recyclers know to what conditions and for how long the conventional polymer feedstock coming to their facility for recycling has been exposed.
+Nor in the practical world do the recyclers always know to what conditions and for how long the conventional polymer feedstock coming to their facility for recycling has been exposed.
 Moreover, as we have seen, any conventional PE or PP received for recycling is likely contain an unknown quantity of compositional (catalyst residues, mineral pigments, etc) or structural (carbonyl and peroxide groups, vinyl content, etc.) impurities that act in the same way as pro-oxidant masterbatches to cause degradation to occur (Yousif 2013).
-One cannot therefore accept the idea that conventional plastic can be safely recycled and that d2w plastic cannot.
+One cannot therefore accept the simple proposition that conventional plastic can be safely recycled and d2w plastic cannot.

-The processing of plastics which may contain pro-oxidant masterbatch must therefore be managed in the same way as any other post-consumer plastics, and it is not necessary to determine the presence or level of pro-oxidant catalyst.
+The processing of plastics which may contain pro-oxidant masterbatch must therefore be managed in the same way as any other post-consumer plastics, and it is not necessary to determine the presence or level of pro-oxidant masterbatch.
 Instead, if long term stability of new products is critical, the manufacturer of the new products will make a performance-based evaluation for the type of product he wishes to make eg. analysis by OIT and determination of oxidation and mechanical properties, with or without accelerated ageing – this is critical as much for conventional recyclate, as for recyclate which contains or might contain pro-oxidant masterbatch.

 The APR FAQ also said “Won’t degradable additives in plastics help the environment?
 It is hard to see how that can be.
 Fragmenting plastics such as created by oxo-degradable additives has few if any benefits and many potential problems.
 Degrading plastics to methane may sound good, but the capture rate of methane in landfills is such that the biodegradable additives may increase greenhouse gas emissions.”